|GPS:||-18.932, 47.522 Google Map · Climbing Area Map|

 -small primitive camp for a limited number of visitors at a time.

 Massive super compact granite massif.
-Lots of hard routes.
+Lots of routes.
+Routes on the main wall and slabs on either side.

 campcatta.com (Tsaranoro topo)